OpenID Federation 1.0

 Automatic Client Update

-All entity statements in a trust chain include the exp claim (Expiration Time; RFC 7519 Section 4.1.4) as the OIDC Federation specification requires so.
+All entity statements in a trust chain include the exp claim (Expiration Time; RFC 7519 Section 4.1.4) as the OpenID Federation specification requires so.
 The minimum value among the exp claims is regarded as the expiration time of the trust chain.

 When an identity provider detects that the trust chain of a client has expired, it tries to refresh the trust chain and update metadata of the client accordingly.